maruyu998/memo/README.md

 # memo command
 Its function is simple.
-Store memo to memo.txt and you can obtain memo by key or all.
+Store memo to memos/key.txt and you can obtain memo by key or all.

 ## install
 `pip install -U git+https://github.com/maruyu998/memo`